 Welcome to Class 6

 Welcome back Class 6!
-We hope you are prepared for another busy and exciting term!
+We hope you are prepared for your final term in primary school!

 Year 6 updates:

 - Tuesday – 2 hours of PE with a specialist coach.

 - Wednesday – Homework and spellings to be returned by following Monday.

 - Friday – Outdoor learning.

 We have been working hard on our writing skills, linking all of our work to the grammar and language features that we need to show as good Year 6 writers.
 We have also been revising our knowledge of grammar and scrubbing up on those tricky spelling!

 Everyone in Class 6 shares a love of stories and novels and we really hope that they go on to be ‘active readers’ when they continue on to secondary school.
 So far, we have read an amazing range of texts, including ‘Why The Whales Came’, ‘Love and Roast Chicken’ and ‘Skellig’.

 This term we will be continuing to develop our love of reading with ‘Wonder’ by RJ Palacio.
 The novel follows August (Auggie) Pullman, who was born with a severe facial difference, as he attends school for the first time.
 Wonder begins from Auggie’s point of view, but soon switches to include the perspectives of his classmates, his sister, her boyfriend, and others.
 These voices converge to portray a community as it struggles with differences, and challenges readers, both young and old, to wonder about the true nature of empathy, compassion, acceptance, friendship, and—ultimately—kindness.
 We will be considering these different voices to write diary entries from different perspective about the events of the book.